 I just returned from the AMFM (Association of Marriage and Family Ministries) conference in Phoenix, Arizona.
-I had a chance to sit in workshops by several of the members of the Reconciling Troubled Marriages Focus group.
-This will be a brief review of some of those ministries.
+I had a chance to sit in workshops by several of the members of the Reconciling Troubled Marriages Focus Group.
+This is a brief review of some of those ministries.

 Gary and Mona Shriver survived Gary’s infidelity.
-Their ministry is www.hopeandhealing.us.
+Their ministry is Hope & Healing Ministries.
 They shared some insights into what constitutes an emotional affair and how to recover from it.
 They mentioned that the pain from an emotional affair can be as bad or worse than from a physical affair.

 Every one of these people were very authentic and compassionate.
 They have walked through the fire in marriage and by God’s grace have come out on the other side.
 Depending on your situation, I would recommend checking out their websites and even contacting them if you have further questions.